-What’s great about this is that you don’t need to be a graphic artist to create fancy layouts.
+What’s great about this is that you don’t need to be a graphic artist to learn how to create a mail merge in Google Docs with fancy layouts.

-All you need is a bit of creativity … and Google Docs.
+All you need is a bit of creativity, some time… and Google Docs.

 Think Google Docs is only for text?
 Think again.
 You can create an attractive email newsletter template and mail it out to your customers using only Google Docs.